Sigmmma/mek/readme.txt

 talking, etc. There is a new "special overlay" flag in each animation to specify it as one of these special animations.
 Check that flag for each animation you dont want converted.

+Halo_Tagset_Fps_Changer:
+Can convert a directory of tags from 30 fps to 60 fps, or from 60 to 30.
+This differs from the above program in that this converts every tag type OTHER than animations(and scenarios, but more on that in a minute).
+Not all types of tags contain fps related variables though, so those that dont wont need to be converted.
+Any tags that dont contain any fps related fields(or those whose fps related fields are all zero) will be skipped.
+Scenarios contain fps related data, but most of it is stuff that has to be manually changed, such as recorded animations, scripts, and cutscenes.

+My parsing libraries add a flag to the header of all tags which determines if the tag is 60fps.
+My tools use this flag to know if a tag needs to be converted to/from 60fps, so it is important.
+All my libraries will preserve that flag(and Mozzarilla will check/uncheck it based on whether or not 60fps is set in mozz when you save), but guerilla, sapien, and tool wont.
+This is why the "Do nothing except flag all tags as 30 or 60fps" checkbox exists.
+This will go through the specified directory of tags and set the flag to whatever mode the converter is set to convert to.
+This is so you can easily flag your manually converted tags as 60fps, or fix the fps if you accidentally opened a tag in tool/guerilla/sapien and saved it.

 Halo_Bitmap_Optimizer_&_Converter:
 Read the hboc readme.txt

 Halo_TeXource:
 Capable of ripping the uncompressed source textures from a directory of tags to tga files.

 Mozzarilla:
 Read the mozzarilla readme.txt

 Mozzarilla(console):
 Same as the above, except it runs with a console window so you get a printout of errors if it crashes when starting up.

 Stubbs_Antr_Compiler:
 Capable of compiling meta data extracted from a Stubbs the Zombie map into a working animation tag.

 Stubbs_Mode_Compiler:
 Capable of compiling meta data extracted from a Stubbs the Zombie map into a working model tag.

 Stubbs_Soso_Compiler:
 Capable of compiling meta data extracted from a Stubbs the Zombie map into a working open